eregon/game_of_life/README.md

 NCurses beat them all, because it is text based (~800fps)

-NCurses accepts an optional pattern\_file and sleep\_time as command-line arguments
+It accepts an optional pattern\_file and sleep\_time as command-line arguments

 `ruby life_ncurses.rb patterns/Gosper_glider_gun_huge.txt 0.1`